brandmaier/bnnlib/examples/trainer.md

 In this document, we will compare the convergence of different training algorithms for a given dataset and network architecture.
 The data will be simulated from a simple toy problem, in which there are four i.i.d.
-Gaussian predictors and a single metric outcome.
+Gaussian predictors and a single continuous outcome.

 Load Library
 ------------

-First, we load the shared library.
+First, we load `bnnlib`’s shared library.

       dyn.load(paste("../bnnlib", .Platform$dynlib.ext, sep=""))
       source("../bnnlib.R")